luispcosta/luispcosta.github.io/about.md

 Hello internet!
 I'm **Luís Costa**.
 My friends call me Pedro, and my co-workers call me Luís, so you're free to use whatever first name you want.

-I'm from Portugal, and I'm currently working at [runtime revolution](https://runtime-revolution.com) as a team manager.
+I'm from Portugal, and I'm currently working at [runtime revolution](https://runtime-revolution.com) as a team lead.

 You can download my CV [here](/resume.pdf), or you can contact me [here](mailto:luispcosta18@gmail.com).